smallstep/docs/src/pages/docs/step-cli/reference/ssh/revoke/index.md

 The provisioner `name` to use.

 **--set**=`key=value`
-The `key=value` pair with template data variables.
-Use the **--set** flag multiple times to add multiple variables.
+The `key=value` pair with template data variables to send to the CA. Use the **--set** flag multiple times to add multiple variables.

 **--set-file**=`file`
-The JSON `file` with the template data variables.
+The JSON `file` with the template data to send to the CA.

 **--sshpop-cert**=`chain`
 Certificate (`chain`) in PEM format to store in the 'sshpop' header of a JWT.